JohannesNE/parse-vital/README.md

 Parsing is done using [Construct](https://construct.readthedocs.io/en/latest/).

-> ⚠️ **Warning:** This code has only been sporadically tested on a limited set of test data.
+> ⚠️ **Warning:** This code has only been tested on a limited set of test data.
 Please validate converted files. **For most usecases, saving the file as EDF from Vital Lab would be recommended instead.**

 ## Pypy
 For large files (above a few MB) the program is very slow.
 Using pypy speeds things up by a factor of 10-100.